 The majority of patients don’t need to have a tissue sample taken by biopsy.
 However, a biopsy is the only method that can differentiate NAFLD from NASH.

 A validated NAFLD Activity Score (NAS) can be used grade disease activity in patients with NAFLD (23).
 The score is based on a summation of scores for specific signs of inflammation and scarring in a tissue sample.
 A score > 5 corresponds to NASH.

-Another score, the NAFLD Activity Score is based on the patient’s age, body mass index, blood sugar levels, transaminase levels, platelet count and blood albumin.
+Another score, the NAFLD Activity Score is based on the patient’s age, body mass index, blood sugar levels, transaminase levels, platelet count and serum albumin.

-Natural History and Prognosis of Non-Alocholic Fatty Liver Disease
+Natural History and Prognosis of Non-Alcoholic Fatty Liver Disease

 Patients with NAFLD are at risk of progressing to NASH and eventually develop liver cirrhosis, a disorder that may progress to end-stage liver disease.